forseti-security/forseti-security/_docs/_latest/develop/dev/gcp-api.md

 1. Define the API name & versions to be added
 1. Create a new foo API client file
-1. Create a FooClient class to invoke the actual GCP API call
+1. Create a FooClient class to provide the entry point to the GCP API method
 1. Create a FooRepositoryClient class, and define the property method for the resource that you want to interact with the GCP API
 1. Create a \_FooBarRepository class, to install the base GCP API functionalities (building requests, authentication, mixin classes)
 1. Use the new API client